cloudflare/cloudflare-docs/content/api/how-to/create-via-api.md

 Set up any limitations on how the token can be used.
 API tokens allow restrictions for client IP address filtering and TTLs.
 Refer to [Restrict token use](/api/how-to/restrict-tokens/) for more information.

 When defining TTLs, you can set the time at which a token becomes active with `not_before` and the time when it expires with `expires_on`.
-Both of these fields take timestamps in UTC in the following format: `"2018-07-01T05:20:00Z"`.
+Both of these fields take UTC timestamps in the following format: `"2018-07-01T05:20:00Z"`.

 Limit usage of a token by client IP address filters with the following object: